JPSvdW/Optimizing_ML_Pipeline_Azure_Nano_Degree/README.md

 Bias in datasets causes certain elements in datasets to have a higher weighting than other elements.
 Bias causes skewed predictions and lower accuracy of models.
 Removing any bias from the data will ensure a model representative of the real world and higher accuracy.
 Bias can be removed by using diverse data sets and making bias testing part of the model development.

 **Why looking at other metrics would improve the model?**
-Accuracy is used to measure classification models and metrics like Root Mean Squared Error
+Accuracy is traditianally used to measure classification models and metrics like Root Mean Squared Error is used to measure regression models.
+By using other metrics like the Root Mean Squared Error for this model could provide a better comparison to the regression model used with Hyperdrive.